brionac11669/Mech829_QLV_curve_fit/README.md

 table import or a brand new .txt file. ***Remember to clean up raw .txt file (experiment info left in is fine).***
-If imported data is a matrix, assign your time, force and epsilon vectors to data.time, data.force and data.eps, respectively before proceeding..
+If imported data is a matrix, assign your time, force and epsilon vectors to data.time, data.force and data.eps, respectively before proceeding.

 ***BEFORE RUNNING THE MACRO***
 **MAKE SURE .TXT FILES GOES INTO `dataset`**